SoftmachineImmersive/immersive-data-hub/datasets/immersive_event_market_actors/readme.md

-# Immersive Market Participants Dataset
+# Immersive Event Market Actors Dataset

-This repository contains the `immersive-market-participants-extended.csv` dataset, a comprehensive list of key actors in the immersive media industry.
-This dataset is derived from Softmachine's [Immersive Events Whitepaper](https://softmachine.de/immersive-events-whitepaper), where the interactive and fully detailed version of the list is published and maintained.
+This repository hosts the `immersive-market-participants-extended.csv` dataset, a comprehensive list of key actors in the immersive media industry.
+This dataset was initially developed as part of the research conducted for Softmachine's [Immersive Events Whitepaper](https://softmachine.de/immersive-events-whitepaper) and is now actively maintained on GitHub as a community-driven resource for tracking companies, artists, venues, and organizations driving VR, AR, and immersive experiences.

 ## Overview
 - **File**: [immersive-market-participants-extended.csv](immersive-market-participants-extended.csv)